lsst/dp0_lsst_io/docs/delegate-resources/getting-started.rst

 Inform improvements for the RSP
 -------------------------------

-**Participate in focus group testing.**
+**Participate in RSP usability testing.**
-Work through a few of these Focus Group Exercises, which range from beginner- to advanced-level and are designed to build new skills with the RSP.
+Work through a few of these :doc:`/delegate-resources/usability-exercises`, which range from beginner- to advanced-level and are designed to build new skills with the RSP.
-Then provide feedback to Rubin Observatory via a designated webform.
+Then provide feedback to Rubin Observatory via a designated :ref:`DP0-Delegate-Resources-Exercises-Form`.

 **Participate in feedback surveys.**
 When requested, complete feedback surveys for Rubin Observatory.